opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 identifiers
     **optional**
     **repeated**
     Upstream identifiers of the contest, such as those assigned by a Secretary of State, county or city elections office.

-    Each element in identifiers is an object with the following keys:
+Has the following properties:

     scheme
         The name of the service that created the identifier.